mcornea/mcornea.github.io/_posts/2015-04-19-graphing-car-metrics-into-the-cloud-with-raspberry-pi.markdown

 - Put everything together

 At this point we have the system's individual components but we need to connect them somehow to get functionality out of it.
 After doing some searches I found out that there were some cheap Bluetooth OBD readers on the market and decided to go with that.
 Since I was going to use Bluetooth for connecting the Raspberry Pi to the OBD reader I also needed a USB Bluetooth dongle.
 The last step in getting the system done would be to get the Raspberry Pi connected to Graphite.
 Since I'm a cloudy guy I'm going to run Graphite on my Openstack lab so this means I'm going to need an Internet connection on the Pi.
-First thing that came to mind was getting an USB 3G modem.
+First thing that came to mind was getting a USB 3G modem.
 After doing some reading I found out that most of these modems require external power.
 I wanted to keep cabling as clean as possible by powering the Pi from the car's USB port so I went for another approach.
 The solution I came up was to use my phone's tethering capabilities and get the Pi connected via WiFi.
 By doing this I also required a USB WiFi dongle.

 ## Diagram of how this is going to work:
 <a href="{{'assets/static/car_odb.png' | prepend: site.baseurl | prepend: site.url }}"><img src="{{'assets/static/car_odb.png' | prepend: site.baseurl | prepend: site.url }}" alt="Car OBD" width="500" height="350"/></a>